 Included with permission, the following is an excerpt from Selling A Practice by Roy Braatz.
 Roy Braatz is a very good friend of mine…and we used to work together which was a great privilege and a whole lot of fun.
-He has more than 15 years experience in the field of mergers and acquisitions and has operated three successful companies of his own.
+He has more than 15 years of experience in the field of mergers and acquisitions and has operated three successful companies of his own.
 Roy and I both started out selling accounting practices for Accounting Practice Sales.
 I started in the South Eastern United States and Roy was in California.
 He also currently serves on the board of directors for Quest Business Brokers, Inc.

 If you would like a confidential estimate of the value of your practice, click here.
 In the comments/question box, type “Valuation request.”